 What Is a Business Analyst?

-Many tasks in business analysis are project-based, with the goal of solving one specific problem or improving one system or process.
+Many tasks in business analysis are project-based, with the goal of solving a specific problem or improving a system or process.

 “The average day is a mix of customer/client meetings and organizational tasks and projects,” says Sam Crunkilton, business analyst at Pivotree.
 “I have to meet with customers (both internal and external) in order to ask questions, have discussions, and develop an understanding of the project and requirements.”